MicrosoftDocs/cloud-adoption-framework/docs/ready/landing-zone/design-area/sdlc.md

 ## Environments, Subscriptions, and Management Groups

-It is not necessary to create a high degree of Azure management isolation for different phased environments.
-It is possible for a single subscription to contain all of the environments without customization, assuming two things are true:
+Ideally, each application environment should have its own subscription.
+This provides security and policy controls to keep the environments isolated, and to prevent an issue in one environment from creating issues in others.

+These separate subscriptions would still have the same policies between them from the archetype level.
+If needed, subscription specific policies can be used by the application owners to enforce application and environment specific behavior.

+Some applications architectures require services to be shared between environments.
+If that is the case, you can use a single subscription for multiple environments.
+It is recommended that workload owners should work with the cloud platform teams to determine if a single subscription for multiple environments is needed, and not assume.

+Using a single subscription for multiple application environments works best when the following things are true:

+- There is a clear reason for why the environments cannot be isolated in their own subscriptions.
 - The environments have the same teams assigned to functional roles, such as network operators.
 - The environments can use the same policies.

-It is recommended that workload owners should work with the cloud platform teams to determine if a division is needed.

-If an application or service workload requires segregation between environments beyond what can be done in a single subscription, and you need to make changes to the policies that apply to each environment, it is then recommended to use one of the following options:
+If an application or service workload needs to be in a single subscription,  and you need to make changes to the policies that apply to each environment, then there are a few options available.

-- Consider if a new _archetype-aligned_ management group needs to be created beneath the landing zones management group - [see below section](#management-group-hierarchy)
+- Consider if a new _archetype-aligned_ management group needs to be created beneath the landing zones management group.
+You can see [Management Group Hierarchy](#management-group-hierarchy) for more information on this.
+- Use sandbox subscriptions for development activities.
+Sandboxes have a less restrictive policy set.
-- Use tags in the policy definitions to help filter and apply them to the correct environment.
+- Use policies applied specifically at the subscription level instead of the management group.
+These policies can use tags in their policy definitions to help filter and apply them to the correct environment.
+They can also be assigned to or excluded from specific resource groups.

-> [!IMPORTANT]
-> Tags can be changed by users with appropriate Azure RBAC permissions, so for security focused policies, we don't advise using tags in policies.
-Users might change the tags on a resource and potentially bypass or apply another policy definition to the resources.

-- Apply policies at a subscription level as required, ideally during the subscription creation process as part of [Subscription Vending](subscription-vending.md).
+  - You can assign these policies during the subscription creation process as part of [Subscription Vending](subscription-vending.md).
   - For policies that are implemented to help control costs, apply the policy definition at a subscription level where required or make costs the responsibility of the landing zone owners, enabling true autonomy.
 (See [Platform automation and DevOps](platform-automation-devops.md).)

-- Use sandbox subscriptions for development activities.
-Sandboxes have a less restrictive policy set.
+> [!WARNING]
+> Unlike policies and controls at the management group level, subscription based policies and tags can be changed by individuals with elevated permissions to the subscription.
+This means that administrators with appropriate roles can act to bypass these controls if used, by excluding policies, modifying them, or changing the tags on resources.
+As a result, of policies are security focused, they should not use tags for the definitions.
+In addition, permissions to the following actions should not be assigned as always active, and should be controlled through Privileged Identity Management: `Microsoft.Authorization/policyAssignments/*`, `Microsoft.Authorization/policyDefinitions/*`, `Microsoft.Authorization/policyExemptions/*`, `Microsoft.Authorization/policySetDefinitions/*`

 ### Management Group Hierarchy